tonnylitao/AwesomeKeyPath/README.md

 ## KeyPath is awesome 🤟

-* Using KeyPath in Data Binding
+* Using KeyPath in Data Binding, one way and two way both are easy-peasy

 ```swift
 let user = User(title: "Mr.", email: "")